everage-app/lendgismo-site/client/public/docs/40_integrations.md

 ## At a glance

-- Turnkey integrations covering banking, payments, messaging, email, and data onboarding
+- Turnkey integrations covering banking, payments, messaging, email, alternative data, fraud detection, and identity verification
 - Environment-driven toggles and minimal endpoint surface
 - Sandbox-first setup instructions and test flows
 - Security and compliance considerations by provider